kittinunf/Result/README.md

 [![Kotlin](https://img.shields.io/badge/Kotlin-0.14.449-blue.svg)](http://kotlinlang.org)

 This is a tiny framework for modelling success/failure of operations in [Kotlin](http://kotlinlang.org).
-In short, it is a `Result<V, E : Exception>`.
+In short, it is a model in type of `Result<V, E : Exception>`.

 ## Ideology